andrziv/Appalanche-Modulith/README.md

-# JobHunt Modulith Project
+# Appalanche Modulith Project
-This project serves as the backend of the JobHunt system.
+This project serves as the backend of the Appalanche system.
 This is my first attempt at a "Secure" Spring server, with a reliance on it being a Modulith because I think that having the modules/components be "microservice-like" and standalone is worth doing, not only because it's interesting, but it also keeps your mind sharper (monoliths are pretty easy to build in comparison).
 It's a pretty simple CRUD server, but it was a nice first "non-tutorial"/copy-paste/cookie cutter